bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/web-scraping.md

 ---
 ## Lorem ipsum

-# The Ultimate Guide to Web Scraping with Node.js
+#  Web Scraping with Node.js

 > So what’s web scraping anyway?
 It involves automating away the laborious task of collecting information from websites.
 There are a lot of use cases for web scraping: you might want to collect prices from various e-commerce sites for a price comparison site.
 Or perhaps you need flight times and